Venue: Mezzanine Room 1, County Hall, Aylesbury. View directions

 Date and Time of Next Meeting

-The next meeting will take place on Friday 7th February in Mezz Room 1, County Hall, Aylesbury.
+The next meeting is due to take place on Thursday 14th November 2019 at 10am in Mezz Room 1, County Hall, Aylesbury.

-The next meeting will take place on Friday 7th February 2020 in Mezz Room 1, County Hall, Aylesbury.
+The next meeting is due to take place on Thursday 14th November 2019 at 10am in Mezzanine Room 1, County Hall, Aylesbury.